streamnative/examples/cloud/go/README.md

 **Note**

-> This example shows how to connect to a Pulsar cluster through OAuth2.
-To connect to a Pulsar cluster through the token, see the implementation of [connectByToken.go](https://github.com/streamnative/pulsar-examples/blob/master/cloud/go/connectByToken.go).
+> This example shows how to connect to a Pulsar cluster through the OAuth2 authentication plugin.
+To connect to a Pulsar cluster through the Token authentication plugin, see the implementation of [connectByToken.go](https://github.com/streamnative/pulsar-examples/blob/master/cloud/go/connectByToken.go).

 In this example, the Go producer publishes data to the `topic-1` in your Pulsar cluster.
 The consumer receives the message from the `topic-1` and acknowledges each received message.
 The content of each message payload is a combination of `hello-` and a digital (0-9), such as `hello-0`).

-1. Get the Oauth2 options.
-For details, see [How to get Oauth2 authentication parameters](https://github.com/streamnative/pulsar-examples/tree/master/cloud#get-oauth2-authentication-parameters).
+1. Get the service URLs.
+For details, see [Get Pulsar service URLs](https://github.com/streamnative/pulsar-examples/tree/master/cloud#get-pulsar-service-urls).

-2. Get the service URLs.
-For details, see [How to get Pulsar service URLs](https://github.com/streamnative/pulsar-examples/tree/master/cloud#get-pulsar-service-urls).
+2. Get the Oauth2 authentication parameters.
+For details, see [Get Oauth2 authentication parameters](https://github.com/streamnative/pulsar-examples/tree/master/cloud#get-oauth2-authentication-parameters).

-3. Run the Go consumer to receive messages from topic `topic-1`.
+3. Run the Go consumer to receive messages from the topic `topic-1`.

        ```bash
        go build -o consumer sampleConsumer.go